modelop/modelop.github.io/Guides/Getting Started with FastScore v1-6-1.md

 ![Home Screen](images/HomeScreen.png)

-[//]: # (<p class="callout danger">
-If, instead, you get an "Application Initialization Error," check your configuration file for any errors, and verify that you have followed all of the FastScore CLI configuration steps.
+> If, instead, you get an "Application Initialization Error," check your configuration file for any errors, and verify that you have followed all of the FastScore CLI configuration steps.
 If the `fastscore fleet` command shows both Model Manage and your Engine containers working properly, then the problem most likely has to do with Dashboard's proxy service or your host machine's network traffic settings.
-</p>)

 ## <a name="working-with-models-and-streams"></a>Working with Models and Streams